Squeezie

 Lucas Adrien Hauchard (/fr/; born 27 January 1996), known professionally as Squeezie, is a French YouTuber.
 He is the second most subscribed French-speaking YouTuber, after Tibo InShape, with over 19.7 million subscribers and 11 billion views.
 He became famous for his Let's Play commentaries and vlogs.
-He now makes videos where he plays real life games with other youtubers or personalities and videos where he tells real stories (most of the time horrific ones).
+He now makes videos where he plays real life games with other YouTubers or personalities and videos where he tells real stories (most of the time horrific ones).
 He has a music career and occasionally makes music videos.
 He also collaborated with Cyprien Iov on Bigorneaux & Coquillages, which stopped activity in 2019, the channel has over 5.98 million subscribers as of July 2025.

 In September 2018, he launched a gaming channel titled Squeezie Gaming on which are exposed edited videos of his lives on Twitch.
-In 2022 he organized the GP Explorer, a Formula 4 competition; the second edition took place in 2023.
+In 2022 he organized the GP Explorer, a Formula 4 competition; the second edition took place in 2023, and the third in October 2025.